-Puhos ♡ People is a community based project set in the Puhos Mall, the liveliest transcultural hub´s of the Helsinki City, to develop cultural activity within the mall´s communities, and to strengthen interaction between different social groups within the Itäkeskus area of Helsinki.
+Puhos ♡ People is a community based project set in the Puhos Mall – the liveliest transcultural hub´s of the Helsinki City – to develop cultural activity within the mall´s communities, and to strengthen interaction between different social groups in the Itäkeskus area of Helsinki.

-Consisting of various different communities, shops, cafes, restaurants and mosques ran by Somali-, Kurdish- as well as Arab speaking residents, Puhos is spontaneously developed intercultural meeting place gathering people from various language backgrounds.
+Consisting of various different communities, shops, cafes, restaurants and mosques ran by Somali-, Kurdish- as well as Arab speaking residents Puhos is spontaneously developed intercultural meeting place which gathers people from various language backgrounds.

 The projects´s background lies on the late 2016 published news of demolishing the Puhos mall and raising ethnic confrontations in Finland.
 As a cross-cultural centre Puhos has been increasingly targeted by escalated opinions and xenophobic demonstrations, broadening the gap between different socioethnic groups in the Itäkeskus area.